The Spirit of the Village

-She paints a vivid and realistic picture of a world where life is filled with rhythm, nourishing connections, a real sense of belonging and more humanity, in the image of a traditional African village.
+She paints a vivid and realistic picture of a world where life is filled with joy, movement, rhythm, nourishing connections, a real sense of belonging and more solidarity, in the image of a traditional African village.
 The process and feeling of living such a way of life is what she calls The Spirit of the Village.

 Her presentations are always engaging and highly involved, and she leaves audiences feeling incredibly excited, deeply engaged and wanting more after experiencing a level of connection that only she can deliver the way she does.
 It’s the “Jacky Yenga Effect”.

 Read HERE to find out how attending one of Jacky’s presentations about the Spirit of the Village inspired writer Jill Dahl to take a “simple yet really hard challenge” and write an article about it in VancityBuzz in March 2015.

 Who are her presentations for?

 EVENTS & CONFERENCES (women only or general public)

 If you want to bring people together and get them to truly connect to one another as a team, a family or a community, then Jacky Yenga is your answer.